Juliasmatius/Api-background/README.md

 ; Notify about successfully setting the background.
 ```
 Above you can see example configurations.
 `api` can be cat, dog or fox.
-This will set which api the code uses to get the images.
+This will set which api the code uses to get the images. \
 `cat_api_key` is the api key used by the cat and dog api's.
-You can get yours at [thecatapi.com](https://thecatapi.com/signup)
+You can get yours at [thecatapi.com](https://thecatapi.com/signup) PS.
+Its free \
-`notify_success` chooses weather the code will make a popup after successfully changing the wallpaper.
+`notify_success` chooses weather the code will make a popup after successfully changing the wallpaper. \

 # Building